 It is advisable to consult your pediatrician if the baby continues to show signs such as:

 - Persistent rash even after following the home remedies

 - High temperature

 - Any pus or fluid coming out from the rash

 6 Home Remedies For Diaper Rash

 Scroll down for six effective home remedies that can be quickly followed at home.
-The treatments differ with the types of rashes, so we request you to choose the one depending on the rash type, and that best suits your baby’s skin.
+The treatments differ with the types of rashes, so we request you choose the one depending on the rash type and that best suits your baby’s skin.

-We have provided links to online shopping websites like Amazon from where you can easily purchase the required items to treat your baby.
+We have provided links to online shopping websites like Amazon, where you can easily purchase the required items to treat your baby.

 1. Coconut Oil